Mt Duval (37)

 Longitude: 144.033

 Site description: Pegarah Forest is composed of the largest and most intact eucalypt forest on King Island, and is managed by Forestry Tasmania.
 Bootlace Reserve is a private conservation reserve protecting many bird species.
+This site was decommissioned in 2024.

 Kalamurina (71)